kigster/sym/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kigster/secrets-cipher-base64.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kigster/shhh.

+## Feature Ideas

+### Natural Language Based API

+This is the spec for an alternative CLI that is at feature parity with the standard flag-based CLI.

+    shhh encrypt with $key string 'hello' and save to output.enc shhh edit file 'hamlet.enc' encrypted with $key shhh decrypt file'hamlet.enc' encrypted with $key \ and save to hamlet.txt
+    shhh encrypt with keychain $item file $input

 ## License